RAW vs. JPEG: Which Format Should You Use?

 • You want to simplify image processing: JPEGs undergo in-camera processing, including adjustments for contrast, saturation, sharpening, and noise reduction, reducing the need for extensive editing.

-Compressed RAW Format
+Compressed RAW format

 Different camera manufacturers implement compressed RAW formats in various ways.
 Some cameras allow you to choose a lower bit depth, such as shooting in 12-bit instead of 14-bit RAW.
 Others offer specific compressed RAW settings or shooting modes.
 For instance, Nikon cameras may have the option to shoot at 12-bit, Sony cameras provide compressed RAW at 13-bit, and Canon cameras offer compressed RAW or 12-bit files when shooting in electronic shutter mode.

-RAW vs Compressed RAW files
+RAW vs compressed RAW files

 Conclusion